Chap 6 Exercises

 • Neg: The negative numbers (excluding zero)

-• NonNeg: The non-negative numbers
+• NonNeg: The non-negative numbers, that is, the positive numbers (including zero).

 1. What is the range of the pattern-book exponential function?